Sara Skyttedal

 Between 2013 and 2016, she chaired the Young Christian Democrats.
 From 2016 to 2019, she was a municipal commissioner for Linköping.

 Early life and education

 Skyttedal studied political science, political economy and history science at Stockholm University.
 She has also studied rhetoric, Swedish language and law.
 Skyttedal participated in the beauty pageant Miss Sweden in 2006, where she made the Top 15 in the final.
-It was her fiancé that sent in an application for her to compete.
+It was her fiancé who had sent in an application for her to compete.